Communication (Digital Media Production)

 The DMP Program focuses on documentary and sports media.
 Students may choose to study both, as the reality-based techniques learned in each field can be applied to the other.
 Fast-paced and precise cinematography experience in the sports world, for example, can help in capturing real-life documentary moments with more skill and finesse.
 Students may also choose to study only documentary or to focus primarily on sports media, though there is no official track for either.

 Sports media is an exciting field of production, powering the live broadcasts and in-person experiences sports fans encounter with each game, match, or meet they watch.
 Students are trained to operate cameras, edit sizzle reels, develop graphics, and master the many positions of the control room during live broadcasts.

 Documentary work teaches students to look beyond the surface, finding powerful stories about the important issues of our time.
 By getting off campus and into the community, documentary work connects students, politicians, and the populace to homemakers and the homeless, and much more.
 The field of documentary can also be an extension of arts practices in moving image, allowing students to explore ideas of form and aesthetics while engaging with the world around them.
 These encounters transform aspiring media makers into visionary artists and champions of change building passionate connections to social issues, artistic ideas, and stories that matter.

 Note: Specific information related to this interest area is subject to change.
 Please check with the School of Communication prior to submitting your application.

-18 hours outside major coursework and beyond General Education.
+18 hours outside major coursework and beyond General Education and

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .